Common Anxiety Medication Names and Their Uses

 • Duloxetine (Cymbalta)

-SNRIs are often prescribed for both anxiety and depression, as they address both serotonin and norepinephrine.
-These medications help regulate both brain chemicals, making them effective for individuals who need a more balanced approach to treating anxiety and mood disorders.
+SNRIs are often prescribed for anxiety and depression, helping regulate multiple brain chemicals for a balanced approach to treatment.

 • Alprazolam (Xanax)